Mastering personal goal setting

 Why do I want stronger relationships?
 Because connecting with others makes life meaningful.

 🤔 What difference would achieving this goal make in my life?
-This question helps you see how reaching the goal could positively impact your life, making it more meaningful or fulfilling.
+This helps you see how reaching the goal could bring more meaning or fulfillment, aligning with your broader “why”.

 🤔 How would achieving this goal help me or the people around me?
-Considering this shows how your goal benefits not only you but also those close to you, adding motivation and a sense of responsibility.
+Considering this shows how your goal benefits both you and those close to you, adding motivation and a sense of responsibility.

 🤔 What would I be able to think, feel, or do once I achieve this goal?
-This helps you picture the changes in your daily experience, from emotions to actions, that could result from reaching the goal.
+This helps you picture the changes in your life, from emotions to actions, that could come from reaching the goal.

 🤔 What need or personal value would achieving this goal fulfill for me?
-Reflecting on this helps ensure your goal aligns with what truly matters to you, giving it deeper personal significance.
+Reflecting on this ensures that your goal is aligned with what truly matters to you, supporting your personal needs and values.

-Your ultimate “why” is something deeply meaningful and important to you.
-It often provides a sense of purpose, guiding your decisions based on what you truly value.
+Your core motivation is something deeply meaningful and important to you.
+It provides a sense of purpose, guiding your decisions based on what you truly value.
 When you have a strong “why,” it can drive your commitment, especially when challenges arise.

 A similar idea is explained in the blog post "What you think you want is not what you really want": you don't want the goal itself; you want what achieving the goal will give you.